 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Organization's basic financial statements.
-The introductory section on page 1 and the combining nonmajor fund financial statements on pages 47 and 48 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory section on page 1 is presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The accompanying schedules of expenditures of federal awards and state financial assistance, are presented for purposes of additional analysis as required by the State of Tennessee Comptroller of the Treasury's Audit Manual for Local Governmental Units and Other Organizations and are not a required part of the basic financial statements.

-The combining nonmajor fund financial statements and the schedules of expenditures of federal awards and state financial assistance are the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedules of expenditures of federal awards and state financial assistance are the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining nonmajor fund financial statements and the schedules of expenditures of federal awards and state financial assistance are fairly stated, in all material resects, in relation to the basic financial statements as a whole.
+In our opinion, the schedules of expenditures of federal awards and state financial assistance are fairly stated, in all material resects, in relation to the basic financial statements as a whole.